 Eurydactylodes are fairly easy to care for as they do not have stringent requirements as far as housing, temperature, humidity or feeding.
 They do require a little more effort to keep properly than other New Caledonian geckos but nothing that is beyond an intermediate keepers ability.

 Hatchling to juvenile size specimens can be housed in plastic kritter keeper type enclosures or small glass terrariums.
 The medium or large Herp Haven kritter keeper is what we use until they are big enough to graduate to a permanent enclosure.
 As adults they can easily be housed in a 12x12x18 Exo Terra Terrarium singly, as pairs or as trios.
 Adult males will probably fight if housed together so make sure you have only one male per enclosure.
 The most important aspect of their set up is that they have plenty of climbing vines, branches or plants with a diameter small enough for them to fully grip onto.
-Larger diameter branches will not be utiized nearly as much so pay close attention to what you choose to use for climbing, keeping in mind they will spend nearly 100% of their time here.
+Larger diameter branches will not be utilized nearly as much so pay close attention to what you choose to use for climbing, keeping in mind they will spend nearly 100% of their time here.

 Offer insects as well as fruit based gecko diets.
 Hatchlings should be offered either pinhead to 10 day old crickets or flighless fruit flies, both of which should be dusted with a calcium and vitamin D3 powder.
 They do not seem to like large prey items so keep that in mind when selecting food items.
 Adults can handle 1/4 inch to 1/2 inch sized crickets or similarly sized feeder roaches.
 Feed them insects at least 2-3 times per week and Pangea Fruit Mix Gecko Diets 2-3 times per week.
 Ours seem to prefer the Watermelon variety as well as the With Insects variety.